romegasoftware/MultitenancyNovaTool/README.md

 ],
 ```

 The key is used to identify the name for the relationship.
-If you add `products` like in the example above it will result in adding a `HasMany`-field to the `Tenant`-resource:
+If you add `products`, like in the example above, it will result in adding a `HasMany` field to the `Tenant` resource:

 ```php
 use Laravel\Nova\Fields\HasMany;